ArcGIS Blog

 Classic story map template transition timeline

-Even after July 2024, your stories will still be available; however, after this time there will be no further planned maintenance updates to the templates, so future browser updates or platform changes may affect the use or performance of the templates.
+After July 2024, your stories may still be available; however, after this time there will be no further planned maintenance updates to the templates, so future browser updates or platform changes may affect the use or performance of the templates.

 More detail about the phases of Esri product lifecycle can be found here.